 Habit: Phyla nodiflora a creeping herb up to 10 m in length that roots at its nodes.
 The main stem sends up erect branches that terminate in inflorescences.
 The leaves are arranged oppositely with leaves up to 8 cm in length with serrate leaf margins.

-The flowers are arranged in dense compact heads that elongate to form a spike that arises from leaf axils on long peduncles (up to 15 cm in height).
+The complete, perfect flowers are arranged in dense compact heads that elongate to form a spike that arises from leaf axils on long peduncles (up to 15 cm in height).
 Each flower has an involucral bract.
 The calyx has four fused sepals forming a short tube.
 There are four fused petals forming a tube with five lobes.
 The corolla is purple or white with a yellow center.
 The ovary is superior and has two locules.
 The fruit is a capsule

 Habitat: Phyla nodiflora grows in wet locations along the edges of ponds and ephemeral fresh water wetlands, Sabal palmetto savannahs and Human Altered environments.